chinmoy12c/autopsy/DOCUMENTATION.md

 * `update_timeout`: updates the user's `timeout` file.
 * `quit`: quits a GDB thread.
 Called when the user closes the Autopsy window.
 * `check_session`: checks whether the session UUID matches the UUID shown on the page.
 Used to check whether the cookie has changed.
+* `export`: returns a zip file of data specific to the session UUID.
 * `start`: called when the server starts.
 Launches the clean-up script.

 ## JavaScript